-However, the current GOES administration (2014-2019), specifically the Ministry of Environment, is holding up the process mainly due to political and ideologically-inclined opposition to the use of the technology.
+Even though the current GOES administration (2014-2019) is working on getting all the procedures completed, there is political and ideologically-inclined opposition to the use of the technology.

 Section II.
-PLANT AND ANIMAL BIOTECHNOLOGY
+Author Defined: Section II.
+PLANT AND ANIMAL BIOTECHNOLOGY a) PRODUCT DEVELOPMENT: Not applicable.